How to Choose the Best Pediatric Walker

 Specialty Pediatric Walkers

-In addition to the different walker styles, there are a number of specialty pediatric walkers that offer a variety of different design benefits.
+In addition to the different walker styles, several specialty pediatric walkers offer a variety of different design benefits.
 These include walkers with seats, walkers for outdoor use, junior-sized and infant-sized walkers, and playtime walkers.

 Walker with Seat